luisfcolon/py_restful_client/README.md

 I removed all error handling from this version.

-The client's only purpose is to make an api call and return a resonse.
+The client's only purpose is to make an api call and return a response.
 The application using this client should decide how it wants to handle any errors.